wbotelhos/gridy/README.markdown

-	hoverFx           : false                                   // Enables highlight rows on mouseover. jsonp             : undefined                               // Enables the JSONP content type. jsonpCallback     : undefined                               // Name of the callback function for JSONP content type. listPath          : 'entityList'                            // Path of the list element like 'response.movie.list'. loadingIcon       : 'loading'                               // Name of the class used as a loading icon. loadingOption     : true                                    // Enables the presentation of the loading message. loadingText       : 'Loading...'                            // Text that will appear during the loading.
+	hoverFx           : false                                   // Enables highlight rows on mouseover. jsonp             : undefined                               // Enables the JSONP content type. jsonpCallback     : undefined                               // Name of the callback function for JSONP content type. listPath          : 'list'                                  // Path of the list element like 'response.movie.list'. loadingIcon       : 'loading'                               // Name of the class used as a loading icon. loadingOption     : true                                    // Enables the presentation of the loading message. loadingText       : 'Loading...'                            // Text that will appear during the loading.